karo99/SkillMaster/README.md

 # SkillMaster

 Link to the app - https://skills-master.herokuapp.com/
-This project was created mainly with Angular 2+.
+<br> This project was created mainly with Angular 2+.
+Readme in progress...

 ## User Interface